-Zdeněk Urbánek sticks to the original text.
+Zdeněk Urbánek sticks to the original text and uses a word-for-word translation.
 Aloys Skoumal uses the word svačina that specifies the certain period of the day.
 For that reason, Aloys Skoumal translation is for Czech readers more understandable.